Clariane welcomes employees of all backgrounds

 This agreement guarantees equal treatment in recruitment and access to training and provides for measures to help reconcile work and family responsibilities.
 At Clariane, every woman has real prospects for advancement, and men and women are given equal pay for equal work.

-Clariane established the new gender equality index for 2023 at the level of the Korian France Economic and Social Unit published on 1 March 2024.
+Clariane established the new gender equality index for 2025 at the level of the Clariane France Economic and Social Unit published on March 1, 2026.

 This index, provided for in the French act on the freedom to choose one’s professional future of 5 September 2018, is based on the evaluation of five indicators to determine where a company stands in terms of professional equality.